 I was a keen SWL between the ages of 12 and 15.
 After a break of 40 years, I returned to amateur radio in 2007.
 I took the foundation and intermediate courses at Denby Dale Radio Club, which meets at the Pie Hall, and received my advanced licence in 2008.
 CW is my first love and main mode.

 Among equipment in the shack is a Ten-Tec Corsair II and a Tec-Tec Century 22, whose lively performance belies its years.
-Also here is a Ten-Tec R4030 which is small enough to fit into a coat pocket.
-It's a rebadge of the Chinese-made HB1A and great fun to use.
+Also present is a Ten-Tec R4030 which is small enough to fit into a coat pocket.
+It's a rebadge of the Chinese-made HB1A and fun to use.

-I've built a number of QRP rigs - including the Rockmite with its punchy 500mW - and enjoy working portable on the moors.
+I've built a number of QRP rigs, including the Rockmite with its punchy 500mW, and I enjoy working portable on the moors.
 Sailing is another interest and you may hear me from time to time operating /mm.

 My career has been in newspaper journalism but my early training was in classical music.
-Clubs: FOC 1961, QRP 12710.

 This user has no active logs